 Section 2.20 Skating, Skateboards, and Similar Devices

-Roller skates, roller blades, skateboards, hover boards, rip boards, may be used in the following areas:
+Roller skates, roller blades, skateboards, hover boards, rip boards, etc., are prohibited except in the following areas::

 (a) Within the Fort Pickens and Davis Bayou Campgrounds by registered campers only.